-- The Orange County projects have a total cost of approximately \$600 million.
-The projects include the SR-91 improvements between SR-57 and SR-55, Anaheim Canyon Metrolink station improvements, Placentia Metrolink rail station, and Fairmont Boulevard improvements. - The Riverside County projects have a total cost of approximately \$337 million.
-The improvements include: a 15/91 Express Lanes Connector, the SR-71/SR-91 interchange, and the SR-91 improvements east of I-15. - The Bi-County projects benefit both Orange and Riverside Counties.
-The total cost for the Bi-County projects exceeds \$225 million.
-The improvements include: Express Bus service improvements, SR-91 Corridor Operations Project, a 6th General Purpose Lane Addition (SR-241 to SR-71), and a SR-241/91 Express Connector.
+- The Riverside County projects have a total cost of over \$387 million.
+The improvements include: a 15/91 Express Lanes Connector, the SR-71/SR-91 Interchange Improvements, and the SR-91 improvements east of I-15. - The Bi-County projects benefit both Orange and Riverside Counties.
+The total cost for the Bi-County projects exceeds \$300 million.
+The improvements include: Express Bus service improvements, SR-91 Corridor Operations Project, a Sixth General Purpose Lane Addition (SR-241 to SR-71), and a SR-241/SR-91 Tolled Express Lanes Connector.